Tatsuro Yamashita: Career

 Yamashita was a member of the band Sugar Babe with musicians Taeko Onuki and Kunio Muramatsu, who released their only album Songs in 1975.
 After the group disbanded in 1976, Yamashita signed to RCA and launched his solo career, releasing the album Circus Town the same year.
-Also in 1976, he teamed up with Eiichi Ohtaki, the producer of Sugar Babe, and Sugar Babe member Ginji Ito to release Niagara Triangle Vol. 1 which was cited by MTV as one of the finest collaborative efforts of that period.
+In 1976, he teamed up with Eiichi Ohtaki, the producer of Sugar Babe, and Sugar Babe member Ginji Ito to release Niagara Triangle Vol. 1 which was cited by MTV as one of the finest collaborative efforts of that period.
 His 1979 award-winning album Moonglow gained only moderate success, but his 1980 song Ride on Time reached No. 3 on the Japanese Oricon chart and the album of the same name topped the chart subsequently, propelling him to stardom.

 Tatsuro's music has been regarded as a symbol of Japanese city pop, as represented by Ride on Time and For You in the early 1980s.

 In 2011, Yamashita's newly-released album Ray of Hope topped the weekly Oricon Albums Chart, making him the fourth singer to have topped the chart at least once per decade for four decades running.

-He has been called a "sound craftsman" because of his commitment to music-making.
-A mutli-faceted musician, some of his songs are recorded entirely by himself, including vocal backup, guitar arrangement, synthesizer, and percussion.
-His music is heavily acoustic, but also demonstrates a wide range of knowledge about analog and digital recording, and latest musical production technology, including computer programming.
+He has been called a "sound craftsman" because of his commitment to music-making and sound quality.
+A multi-faceted musician, some of his songs are recorded entirely by himself, including vocal backup, guitar arrangement, synthesizer, and percussion.
+His music is heavily acoustic, but also demonstrates a wide range of knowledge about analog and digital recording, and recent developments in musical production technology, including computer programming.

 "Christmas Eve", one of Yamashita's best-known songs in Japan and the best-selling Japanese single of the 1980s, first appeared on his 1983 album Melodies.
 It topped the charts in 1990 and has since ranked in the top 100 on the Japanese charts every Christmas season.
 The song was most famously a commercial song for JR Central's "Xmas Express."
 It has sold nearly 2 million copies since its release and continues to be sold in small quantities as a limited edition every Christmas season.
 The English-version of the song, with lyrics by Alan O'Day, was also recorded by Yamashita and has been covered by artists such as Pentatonix, the Commodores, All-4-One, and Idina Menzel.

+Despite often singing in English, Yamashita does not actually speak the language.
+He learns his English lyrics phonetically.

 As a solo artist, Yamashita has released 13 original studio albums, five cover albums, two live albums, multiple compilations, and over 50 singles.
 He is the most commercially successful Japanese male solo recording artist in the history of the Japanese album chart, selling approximately 9 million albums in total.
 He has also composed for films and television commercials, and worked on records by other artists.
 Yamashita frequently collaborated with Alan O'Day, who wrote the English lyrics for some of his most popular songs, such as “Christmas Eve”.
+He also partnered with a Hawaiian band called Greenwood, with their biggest hit being their cover of "Sparkle".